SpaceKookie/kicad-kookielibs/README.md

 # KiCad KookieLibs (tm)
 (But not really a trademark)

-My personal libraries of KiCad symbols, footprints and what not.
-Most of them are sorted by type (so far utils and logic).
-Some weird things are in project specific libraries.
-But you shouldn't use those.
+My personal libraries of kicad symbols, footprints and what not.

-Anything that's marked as a "kookie_*" lib are well maintained schematics and footprints.
-Check the wiki for part lists to associate with some of the footprints.
+The symbols are sorted by the following categories:

+    - MCU (Microcontrollers, Embedded chips, etc.)
+    - power (Voltage Regs, Current sources, battery chargers, amplifiers, etc.)
+    - symbols (PCB Symbols)
+    - logic (Low level logic chips.
+Shift registers, etc.)
+    - utils (LEDs, buttons, switches, sockets, etc.)

+All libraries start with the "kookie_" prefix.
+They are well maintained.
+Everything with a different prefix is either legacy or very project specific stuff and thus not well maintained.

 The symbols library is also hosted <HERE> and contains cool symbols to put on your PCB that I created during my projects.